Overview

 Historical Volatility Events

-The period included 3 debt growth outliers (2012, 2013, 2022) and 2 revenue shocks (2017, 2018), defined as years where growth deviated significantly from the trend.
+The period included 3 debt growth outliers (2012, 2013, 2022) and 1 revenue shock (2017), defined as years where growth deviated significantly from the trend.

 Debt Service to Expenses